markusfleck/PARENT_GPU/README.md

-  The code was developed and tested on a GTX 1060, GTX 1070 as well as a RTX 2060 Super, with CUDA 11.0 installed, Linux Mint 19.3 Tricia as the GNU/Linux operating system, libgromacs-dev version 2018.1-1, g++ version 7.5.0.
-If you run into issues, please consider sending me a bug report containing the according information as just given.
+  The code was developed and tested on a GTX 1060, GTX 1070 as well as a RTX 2060 Super, with CUDA 11.0 installed, Linux Mint 19.3 Tricia as the GNU/Linux operating system, libgromacs version 2018.1-1, g++ version 7.5.0. libgromacs versions >= 2019 are not supported, see below for fixing compilation errors concerning "gromacs/fileio/xtcio.h".
+If you run into other issues, please consider sending me a bug report containing the according information as just given.

   Sample trajectory and topology files are shipped with this package.